Nazanin1369/LaneLinesDetection/report.md

   >> print(image.shape)
     (342, 548, 3)
 ```
-If you want to know how many pixles this image has you can use **img.size** which returns the number of pixles in the image.
+If you want to know how many pixel this image has you can use **img.size** which returns the number of pixels in the image.
-Each pixle in the image is represented in a 3D space as (R, G, B) values.
+Each pixel in the image is represented in a 3D space as (R, G, B) values.
 Each of these values is in range [0-255].
 So with this explanation we saw that images are basically **tensors** with different number of rows, columns and elements per each color channel.

+Understanding of mathematical features of an image and its representation is a great help solving computer vision challenges and understanding image processing algorithms.
-Understanding of mathematical features of an image and its representation is a great help solving computer vision challanges and understanding image processing algorithms.
+Understanding of mathematical features of an image and its representation is a great help solving computer vision challenges and understanding image processing algorithms.

 ### Lane line detection algorithm
 ![alt img](./test_images/solidWhiteCurve.jpg)
 ![alt img](./test_images/solidYellowCurve.jpg)
-Now let's desribe the used algorithm to detect lane lines step by step.
+Now let's describe the used algorithm to detect lane lines step by step.
 Assume we have the above image captured by our car in a highway.

   1. **Grayscale**
   As you see lanes are either white or yellow on the streets.
-So we need to identify both.First we need to convert our image shape from a tensor (A, B, C) to a Matrix (A, B) to be able to only deal with raw pixles.
+So we need to identify both.First we need to convert our image shape from a tensor (A, B, C) to a Matrix (A, B) to be able to only deal with raw pixels.
 In this case yellow and white considered both the same.
 In order to achieve that we can use *OpenCV GrayScale* method.

   ```python
     def grayscale(img):